EstebanMonge/debianninjacat/README.md

 When I finished vomiting...
 I thought: "Nothing can be more cool than [Debian](https://www.debian.org/)... except Chuck Norris".

+[Debian rocks!](https://lists.debian.org/debian-user-spanish/2016/08/msg00086.html).
 It's time of Debian Ninja Cat.

 I don't know how draw anything...
 If Microsoft stolen this http://sharpwriter.deviantart.com/art/Welcome-to-the-Internet-Please-Follow-me-322248378 I'll use (steal!) all the necessary stuff "to build" our cat!